 Thankfully, we were at a perfect point in our lives to have a baby, and she has been the biggest joy we’ve ever known!
 I can truly say I’m thankful for that error in my interpretation of my markers for two reasons: one, the obvious being that my daughter is amazingly wonderful; but two, it made me realize how little I actually understood about my body and my cycle.

 After my daughter was born, my midwives encouraged me to try a copper IUD ParaGard as a hormone-free method of birth control.
-(I have since learned that the copper IUD still affects hormones, since copper toxicity can affect your thyroid).
+(I have since learned that the copper IUD still affects hormones, since copper can affect your thyroid and is also connected to estrogen levels).
 But at the time, since I was trying to go all natural with my health, a hormone-free option that was effective and easy sounded perfect!
 Sign me up, I thought!
 I had it inserted 12 weeks postpartum, and all seemed well.
 No cramping this time and I told them at my one-month check that I loved it and was having no issues.

 The very next month, though, I started having dizzy spells—several a day!
 It had me really concerned.
 It got to a point where I was worried about being home alone taking care of our daughter if I passed out or couldn’t stand up.